-Section Description Overview of our business A general description of our business and the industry in which we operate.
+Section Description Page Overview of our business A general description of our business and the industry in which we operate.
 For more information regarding our business and the animal health industry, see Item 1.
 Business .
-31 Our operating environment Information regarding the animal health industry and factors that affect our company.
-32 Our growth strategies An explanation of our growth strategies.
-34 Components of revenue and costs and expenses An explanation of the components of our consolidated and combined statements of income.
-35 Comparability of historical results and our relationship with Pfizer Information about the limitations of the predictive value of the consolidated and combined financial statements.
-35 Significant accounting policies and application of critical accounting estimates Accounting policies and estimates that we consider important to understanding our consolidated and combined financial statements.
-37 Analysis of the consolidated and Consists of the following for all periods presented: combined statements of income • Revenue: An analysis of our revenue in total, by operating segment and by species.
-Costs and expenses: A discussion about the drivers of our costs and expenses.
-41 Operating segment results: A discussion of our revenue by operating segment and species and items impacting our earnings before income tax.
-46 Adjusted net income A discussion of adjusted net income, an alternative view of performance used by management.
+33 Our operating environment Information regarding the animal health industry and factors that affect our company.
+34 Our growth strategies An explanation of our growth strategies.
+37 Components of revenue and costs and expenses An explanation of the components of our consolidated and combined statements of income.
+37 Comparability of historical results and our relationship with Pfizer Information about the limitations of the predictive value of the consolidated and combined financial statements.
+38 Significant accounting policies and application of critical accounting estimates Accounting policies and estimates that we consider important to understanding our consolidated and combined financial statements.
+39 Analysis of the consolidated and Consists of the following for all periods presented: combined statements of income • Revenue: An analysis of our revenue in total, by operating segment and by species.
+42 • Costs and expenses: A discussion about the drivers of our costs and expenses.
+43 • Operating segment results: A discussion of our revenue by operating segment and species and items impacting our earnings before income tax.
+47 Adjusted net income A discussion of adjusted net income, an alternative view of performance used by management.
 Adjusted net income is a non-GAAP financial measure.
-50 Our financial guidance for 2014 A discussion of our 2014 financial guidance.
-54 Analysis of the consolidated and combined statements of comprehensive income An analysis of the components of comprehensive income for all periods presented.
-54 Analysis of the consolidated and combined balance sheets A discussion of changes in certain balance sheet accounts for all balance sheets presented.
-55 Analysis of the consolidated and combined statements of cash flows An analysis of the drivers of our operating, investing and financing cash flows for all periods presented.
-55 Analysis of financial condition, liquidity and capital resources An analysis of our ability to meet our short-term and long-term financing needs.
-56 New accounting standards Accounting standards that we have recently adopted.
-59 Forward-looking statements and factors that may affect future results A description of the risks and uncertainties that could cause actual results to differ materially from those discussed in forward-looking statements presented in this MD&A and elsewhere in this 2013 Annual Report.
-60
+52 Our financial guidance for 2015 A discussion of our 2015 financial guidance.
+56 Analysis of the consolidated and combined statements of comprehensive income An analysis of the components of comprehensive income for all periods presented.
+Analysis of the consolidated balance sheets A discussion of changes in certain balance sheet accounts for balance sheets presented.
+57 Analysis of the consolidated and combined statements of cash flows An analysis of the drivers of our operating, investing and financing cash flows for all periods presented.
+57 Analysis of financial condition, liquidity and capital resources An analysis of our ability to meet our short-term and long-term financing needs.
+58 New accounting standards Accounting standards that we have recently adopted.
+61 Forward-looking statements and factors that may affect future results A description of the risks and uncertainties that could cause actual results to differ materially from those discussed in forward-looking statements presented in this MD&A and elsewhere in this 2014 Annual Report.
+Such forward-looking statements are based on management's current expectations about future events, which are inherently susceptible to uncertainty and changes in circumstances.
+61